Triangle Skip to content

 Entry requirements

-An upper second class honours degree (or international equivalent) in Psychology or a related discipline.
-Some prior experience with quantitative research methods and/or statistics will usually be required.
-Applicants who have obtained a second lower class honours degree will be considered on a case-by-case basis, dependent on their profile of performance or work experience.
+Applicants with a second-class honours degree (2:2) or international equivalent will be considered on a case-by-case basis, depending on their profile of performance or work experience.
 Non-UK qualifications will be assessed against this standard.

 IELTS (Academic):